 Research

-Contaminants can spoil any microbiome sequencing experiment, but particularly those of sparsely-inhabited body regions like the skin.
-Our tool MicrobIEM bioinformatically reduces contaminants, and can be used through a graphical user interface with interactive figures.
-Try it out online or give us feedback on the source code on Github.
+Contaminants can spoil any microbiome sequencing experiment, but particularly those of sparsely inhabited body regions like the skin.
+Our tool MicrobIEM computationally reduces contaminants and can be used through a graphical user interface with interactive figures.
+Check out our benchmarking published in BMC Biology, try out the tool online, or give feedback on the source code on Github.

-Open science, reproducibility and biases in microbiome research
+Open science, reproducibility, and bias quantification in microbiome research

 With a plethora of methods available for generating microbiome data, are microbiome results actually comparable?
-In this meta-analysis of microbiome studies, we are investigating the reproducibility of methods sections in scientific papers, and how laboratory choices affect your final microbiome conclusions.
-Check out some first results on Github.
+In this meta-analysis of microbiome studies, we are investigating the status of FAIR principles, the reproducibility of methods sections in scientific papers, and how laboratory choices affect final microbiome conclusions.
+Check out the first results of our pilot study on Github.
+Collaborators and feedback welcome!

 Patients with atopic dermatitis (AD) usually have a reduced microbial diversity and overabundance of Staphylococcus aureus on their skin.
 We found that host cofactors, like IgE levels and race, may be key to the relation between microbiome composition and AD severity.
 And what does “low diversity” actually mean?
 Check out our full answer as published in JEADV and corresponding data analyses in R on Github.